Special Education Needs & Disabilities (SEND)

 attention-deficit disorder would be called "attention-deficit/hyperactivity disorder,"

-even if the person wasn't hyperactive}
+even if the person wasn't hyperactive}.

-ADHD, inattentive type, or ADHD, hyperactive/impulsive type, or ADHD, combined type.}
+Now it's called ADHD, inattentive type, or ADHD, hyperactive/impulsive type, or ADHD, combined type.}

 attention deficit hyperactivity disorder (ADHD),